 Associate Professor of Anesthesiology and of Epidemiology (Environmental Health Sciences)

 Affiliated Faculty, Climate Change and Health Initiative, School of Public Health

-Dr. Sherman’s area of expertise is the climate and health impacts of greenhouse gas emissions and unsustainable practices stemming from the health sector itself.
+Dr. Sherman’s area of expertise is in the pollution and human health impacts of unsustainable practices stemming from the health sector itself.
 She is working to bring attention to pollution prevention within health care as an issue of patient safety and quality care.
-Her past research explored the life cycle greenhouse gas impacts of anesthetic drugs and devices.
-She is currently funded by the Anesthesia Patient Safety Foundation to investigate the climate impacts of...
+Her research explores the life cycle environmental impacts and total cost of ownership of drugs, devices, and professional services, so that when choices exist, clinicians will factor public health and safety into practice...

 Elihu Professor of Biostatistics and Professor of Ecology and Evolutionary Biology